 Martha Grimes Adaptations

-The four Richard Jury books adapted in that cycle are The Man with a Load of Mischief, Help the Poor Struggler, The Deer Leap, and The Old Fox Deceiv’d.
-So if readers are wondering whether Martha Grimes books made it to the screen, Richard Jury is really the place to look.
+The adapted novels include The Man with a Load of Mischief, Help the Poor Struggler, The Deer Leap, and The Old Fox Deceiv’d.

 About Martha Grimes